alphagov/smart-answers/doc/smart-answer-flow-development/fact-check.md

-# Deploying changes for Factcheck
+# Deploying changes for fact-check

 When making bigger changes that need to be tested or fact-checked before they are deployed to GOV.UK you can make use of [Heroku Review apps][].